-Here, we focus on this last class of techniques.
-A discussion of the pros and cons of this idea, compared to global approaches, can be found in the excellent survey \cite{Benner2015} (whose focus is, however, mostly on projective pMOR), as well as in \cite{YueOverview}.
+Here, we focus on this last class of techniques: non-intrusive approaches which build a surrogate by interpolating local frequency models, i.e., models constructed at some values of the parameters.
+A discussion of the pros and cons of this local idea, compared to global approaches, can be found in the excellent survey \cite{Benner2015} (whose focus is, however, mostly on projective pMOR), as well as in \cite{YueOverview}.
 The latter article is closer in spirit to the present discussion and, as such, we will take it as starting point and main reference for our presentation.
-Similarly to \cite{YueAdapt,YueOverview}, the purpose of this paper is the presentation of a fully non-intrusive pMOR technique based on parameter interpolation of frequency surrogates.
-Without going into too much detail here, we summarize briefly the main novelties of our approach: \begin{itemize} \item \emph{Both} frequency space and parameter domain are sampled adaptively, allowing for a better exploration of frequency and parameter domains, as well as for an improved efficiency in the construction of the reduced model. \item We discuss the case of matching between unbalanced (i.e., with different numbers of poles and residues) frequency surrogates.
+Building upon \cite{YueAdapt,YueOverview}, the purpose of this paper is the description of a fully non-intrusive pMOR technique based on parameter interpolation of frequency surrogates.
+As will be made more clear in the next sections, the objects that are interpolated over parameter space are poles and residues of the Heaviside decomposition of the frequency surrogates.
+Without going into too much detail here, we summarize briefly the main novelties of our approach, focusing on how it generalizes \cite{YueAdapt}: \begin{itemize} \item \emph{Both} frequency space and parameter domain are sampled adaptively, allowing for a better exploration of frequency and parameter domains, as well as for an improved efficiency in the construction of the reduced model.
+To this aim, we leverage the \emph{minimal rational interpolation} technique as described in \cite{PradoveraGreedy}. \item Our proposed approach for pole/residue matching has polynomial worst-case complexity despite the combinatorial nature of the task.
+Notably, our approach can also be applied in the case of unbalanced (i.e., with different numbers of poles and residues) frequency surrogates.